Southwark Playhouse: Plans

 The original plan for the theatre was to return to its Tooley Street location once the London Bridge redevelopment was completed in 2018.
 As of October 2020 this has not yet happened and the temporary home on Newington Causeway remains, but a new permanent 300-seat venue on Newington Butts is currently planned to be opened by 2021, along with a secondary satellite venue at Tooley Street with two spaces holding 200 and 150 seats.
 Funding is still in progress for these new sites to be opened.

 Controversies

 In January 2019, a production of All in a Row sparked controversy over the way that an autistic person was being represented in puppet form.

+Productions

+Notable shows through its history are: